 If you are still not sure, your doctor will be able to provide a referral for a psychotherapist.

 Though it is often associated with those with grave mental health concerns, psychotherapy can be used by anyone looking to simply augment their mental health.
 Psychotherapy allows you to deal with stressful and difficult life situations by teaching you healthy coping mechanisms.
 Therapists make use of a number of treatments, including medication if needed.

 Bear in mind that psychotherapy does not halt stressful events (those are always a part of life) but it can give you the mental fortitude and ability to deal with them in a healthy, constructive manner.
-It gives you an insight into why you react the way you do, helps you process your thoughts and emotions in a positive way, and offer solutions and perspectives that enable you to deal with life.
+It gives you an insight into why you react the way you do, helps to control your anger, helps you process your thoughts and emotions in a positive way, and offer solutions and perspectives that enable you to deal with life.

 For those with mental health disorders such as depression or generalized anxiety disorder (GAD), psychotherapy can be incredibly helpful.
 It may also be used in conjunction with other methods for dealing with schizophrenia or bipolar disorder.
 Other methods may include medication, employment support and rehabilitation.